logzio/logzio-helm/metricbeat/README.md

 # Logzio-k8s-metrics

 Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
 Logzio-k8s-metrics allows you to ship metrics from your Kubernetes cluster.
+You can either deploy this Daemonset with the standrad configuration, or with autodiscover configuration.
+For further information about Metricbeat's autodiscover please see [Autodiscover documentation](https://www.elastic.co/guide/en/beats/metricbeat/7.9/configuration-autodiscover.html).

 ### Prerequisites: